axiros/misc_transcrypt/doc/kendo/ch7_routing.md

 We can follow the state updates using the debugger. data is already fetched async from the server.

-### Router
+## Router First FuncSpec

 Now more realistic, using the router.

+Important is to not think in terms of URLs but in terms of data structures, the router has to act upon.

-For now we don't care about route parameter serialization into one string with slashes as seperators (see `uniloc.js`) but will deserialize a json structure from the URL, as is.
-Later we'll invent a clever serialization format.
+So for now we don't care about route parameter serialization into one string with slashes as seperators (see `uniloc.js`) but will deserialize a json structure from the URL, as is.
+Later we'll find a clever serialization format.

-We would like to have sth like
+Given a setup like

 ```python
 class App(RC, PSR):